 The proper name for the aircraft is the Airlander 10.
 It took its maiden flight on August 18 and took off on a second test flight in Bedfordshire, England this morning.
 The first flight was successful; the second was clearly anything but.
 Fortunately, the Flying Bum’s owners report that no one was injured in the crash.

 The Flying Bum is selling for £25 million and is supposed to stay airborne for five days.
 The key words here are “supposed to,” because obviously the Airlander 10 isn’t quite at that point yet.
-Videos showing the crash of the aircraft, which is 302 feet long and has a 10-ton carrying capacity, were published shortly after it occurred.
-Here’s one from the BBC, which cheekily asked viewers if this was the slowest ever air crash:
+Videos showing the crash of the aircraft, which is 302 feet long and has a 10-ton carrying capacity, were uploaded shortly after it occurred.

 Hybrid Air Vehicles, the company behind the aircraft, released a statement on Facebook assuring everyone that the Flying Bum’s crew were unharmed in the crash: